Aetopia/Stonecutter/README.md

 <details><summary><a href="https://bugs.mojang.com/browse/MCPE-15796">MCPE-15796 - Cursor is not recentered upon the opening of a new gui.</a></summary>

+### Cause
+Minecraft: Bedrock Edition doesn't center the cursor automatically when a GUI is shown.

+### Analysis

+According to the [documentation](https://learn.microsoft.com/en-us/windows/uwp/gaming/relative-mouse-movement), an UWP app can switch between absolute mouse movement & relative mouse movement on the fly.

+It seems there is no effort made to center the cursor when absolute mouse movement is restored.

 ### Fix

-As far as Windows is concerned, a fix can implemented as follows:
+As far as Windows is concerned, this fix can implemented as follows:

 - Check the value of [`CoreWindow.PointerCursor`](https://learn.microsoft.com/en-us/uwp/api/windows.ui.core.corewindow.pointercursor).